 - Use an efficient electronic health record (EHR) system: An EHR system like ICANotes allows you to create custom, menu-based templates, so you can quickly document therapy sessions with minimal typing.
 You can use ICANotes to generate progress notes, treatment plans, discharge summaries and other types of mental health notes in just a few minutes.

 Avoiding Common Mental Health Note Mistakes

 You can’t avoid writing mental health notes as a counselor, but you can steer clear of mistakes.
-Although every therapist will have their own note-taking preferences, there are certain traps every behavioral health professional should try to bypass.
+Although every clinician will have their own note-taking preferences, there are certain traps every behavioral health professional should try to bypass.
 Here’s how to avoid common note-taking mistakes: